 Growing up I ate it often, usually from a can, but gladly today I enjoy preparing my meals from scratch.
 Making your own soups is so much more rewarding and flavorful.
 These days, I definitely like to control what goes into my food.

-This vegan parsnip and split pea soup recipe is easy to put together, delicious and hearty enough to fill you up.
+This hearty soup recipe is easy to put together, delicious and hearty enough to fill you up.
 It’s adapted from Robin Robertson’s book entitled, ‘Fresh From the Vegetarian Slow Cooker’.

 A few changes I’ve made: